brendanashworth/go-ftp/README.md

 	config: new(AuthenticationConfig),
 }
 ```
+### Start server
-Start the server.
-This will return an error if it did not succeed; if it did succeed, it will return nil.
-This method is blocking, and might want to be run in a `goroutine`.
+This will return an error if it did not succeed; if it did succeed, it will return nil. *This method is blocking*, and might want to be run in a `goroutine`.
 ```go
 err := server.Start()
 ```
-Configure the authentication method.
+### Configure server authentication
 Go-FTP does not contain any authentication methods to begin with, and if you do not configure this method, it will not run correctly.

 `server.config.ConfigAuthentication` takes one paramater, a function passed as a paramater.
 This function takes two paramaters - the user, as a string, and the password, as a string.
 After checking whether the user is authenticated, it should return two values - a boolean, whether or not the user is authenticated, and a string, the directory that the user has access to.
 ```go